msrofficial/WiFuX/README.md

 ## Usage

-Simply type the command below to launch the interactive target selection menu:
+Simply type the command below to run the tool:
 ```bash
 wifux
 ```